duneroadrunner/SaferCPlusPlus/README.md

 ### Conformance helpers

-As mentioned, in the future we expect that there will be a "compile helper tool" to verify that scope objects are not misused (even if it ends up just being the completed lifetime checker).
-Until then, a couple of "conformance helpers" are provided that can be used to help catch inadvertent misuse.

 ### return_value()

 The safety of non-owning scope pointers is premised on the fact that they will not outlive the scope in which they are declared.
 So returning a non-owning scope pointer, or any object that contains or owns a non-owning scope pointer, from a function would be potentially unsafe.
 However, it could be safe to return a scope object if that object does not contain or own any non-owning scope pointers.

 The `return_value()` function just returns its argument and verifies that it is of a type that is safe to return from a function (basically, doesn't contain any scope pointers).
 If not it will induce a compile error.
 Functions that do or could return scope types should wrap their return value with this function.
+Note that the [scpptool](https://github.com/duneroadrunner/scpptool) actually enforces this.

 `TReturnValue<>` is a transparent template wrapper that verifies that the type is safe to use as a function return type.
 If not it will induce a compile error.
 Functions that do or could return scope types and explicitly specify their return types (rather than just using the `auto` return type) should wrap their return type with this template.
 Alternatively, you can use `TXScopeReturnValue<>` which additionally ensures that the return type is a scope type.